Final Romance: Reception

 Reviewer Andrew Saroch of fareastfilms.com gave the film a rating of 3.5 out of 5 stars, writing, "'Final Romance' shows how the director has that noble ability of taking tried-and-tested elements and infusing them with renewed zest. [...]
 While 'Final Romance' is sign-posted and constructed in the way that nearly every genre film is, Alan Mak has achieved something quite different with this production.
 What is immediately noticeable is that Mak paces the narrative in a very delicate way, choosing to build the romance between his leads rather than just rely on 'big scenes' to do the work for him.
 This is especially effective because, even though we are always aware that the two will fall in love, the journey proves to be as satisfying as the destination.
 Only in the final twists of the last thirty minutes does the pace become a little irregular, but not to a detrimental degree."

 Reviewer Kozo of lovehkfilm.com wrote, "Promising director Alan Mak's newest film is a definite change of pace.
 Final Romance is nothing like his entertaining and stylish A War Named Desire and Rave Fever.
 No, this is a youth weepie featuring pretty people and manufactured pathos.
 It's a beautifully produced film, but so devoid of any real weight that it becomes an immediate afterthought."

 A review on filmcritics.org.hk reads, "To create such a story for the sake of a market idol is simply to think that the idol can attract the purchasing power of the market.
 From the appearance to the behavior, language and thinking of Edison Chen in the film, he is not a garage boy at all.
 Is it because he is afraid that fans and moviegoers will not accept a slovenly, rough and unruly Edison Chen?
 Is this to cater to a childish audience?
 As for the character of Amanda (why can't she be given a Chinese name?
 It's so baffling), the handling and performance are not worth mentioning.
 When will Hong Kong movies get rid of this childishness?"

-Reviewer Ryan of hkfilmblog.com remarked, "Judging from the cast, it was scheduled for the Hong Kong summer season, but the box office turned out to be as frozen as the setting portrayed in the movie."
+Reviewer Ryan Ra of HK Film Blog remarked, "Judging from the cast, it was scheduled for the Hong Kong summer season, but the box office turned out to be as frozen as the setting portrayed in the movie."

 Author Gabriel Chong called it one of Alan Mak's "youth-oriented movies", along with Rave Fever (1999) and Stolen Love (2001).